Yogesh-K-Matkar/react_concept_react_app/README.md

                     ```

-- Custom Hooks:-
+- **Custom Hooks**:-
-    Custom hooks are a way to encapsulate and reuse logic across multiple components in React.
+    **Custom hooks** are a way to encapsulate and reuse logic across multiple components in React.
 They allow you to create reusable functions that can use built-in hooks like useState, useEffect, and others.

     Custom hooks are just JavaScript functions that start with the word "use" and can call other hooks inside them.
 They can return any value, including state variables, functions, or objects.